 They are the titans of online diamond sales.
 There are several very high quality niche sites that I recommend, but for the average American consumer looking for an engagement ring, the answer in 95% of cases is one of these two sites.
 So in this review, you will read a lot of comparisons to Blue Nile.

 JA’s business model is very similar to that of Blue Nile.
 Like BN, JA works with a group of wholesale diamond vendors that virtually list their diamonds on JA for JA to sell as their own.
 As with Blue Nile, this listing is seamless and fully integrated so that the consumer never really knows that the diamonds he’s browsing don’t actually belong to James Allen.
-Also like Blue Nile, James Allen attempts to secure exclusivity agreements with their vendors so that the same diamonds that will be found on James Allen will not be found on other diamond sites.
+James Allen also attempts to secure exclusivity agreements with their vendors so that the same diamonds on James Allen will not be found on other diamond sites.

 The similarities in business models, however, end there.
-There is one extremely crucial fundamental philosophical divergence between the two companies – and I believe this is what makes James Allen a superior company to Blue Nile.
-The difference is this: while Blue Nile prides itself on the size of its massive “inventory” and is continuously striving to expand it, James Allen prides itself on its closeness to its inventory.
+There is one extremely crucial fundamental philosophical divergence between the two companies – and I believe this is what makes James Allen a superior company to Blue Nile:

 As you can now plainly see, Blue Nile’s business model precludes even the possibility of them ever having photographs on their site.
 They have simply spread their web too far and wide for them to have any meaningful control over their “inventory.”